Bennett’s Mill Covered Bridge Historical Site

 Bennett’s Mill Covered Bridge is one of Kentucky's historical landmarks, providing a glimpse into the post-Civil War period of innovation in bridge construction.
 Built in 1855 or 1856 by B. F. Bennett and his brother Pramley, the bridge remains one of the longest single-span wooden covered bridges open to traffic in the world.
 It serves as a rich educational resource for students and those interested in historic engineering and woodworking techniques.
 The original footings and frame are intact, presenting an opportunity for exploration and study of historical construction methods.

-Use HomeTrail to integrate Bennett’s Mill Covered Bridge Historical Site into your Custom Curriculum and track progress!
+Use HomeTrail to integrate Bennett’s Mill Covered Bridge Historical Site into your custom curriculum and track progress.

 Is this your listing?
-Get in touch with us to customize it and explore integration options!
+Get in touch with us to customize it and explore integration options.

+*These resources are not recommendations from HomeTrail.
+Inclusion in this list does not imply HomeTrail’s endorsement.
 Please do your own research to determine if a resource is a good fit for your family.